Basic Caching Setup

 Setting

-grants your application elevated permissions, enabling administrative commands such asFLUSHDB
+isAdmintotruegrants your application elevated permissions, enabling administrative commands such asFLUSHDB.If

 💡 Tip: Only enable admin mode in development or trusted environments.
 Never expose admin privileges in production unless absolutely necessary!